SenseNet/sensenet/CONTRIBUTING.md

 ## Making a change

-1. Github has a cool [overview](https://guides.github.com) of the workflows and basic git stuff, please check it out if you are not familar with how things work here :ok_hand:.
+1. Github has a cool [overview](https://guides.github.com) of the workflows and basic git stuff, please check it out if you are not familiar with how things work here :ok_hand:.
 2. If possible, avoid making broad changes (e.g. a huge refactor) before talking to us; the more files you change, the harder it is to review and merge the commit.
 3. Start work by [forking](https://help.github.com/articles/working-with-forks) the repository you want to improve, then make a *branch* for the fix/feature.
 4. The dev environment is usually not complicated in case of smaller components (for example [sensenet Tools](https://github.com/SenseNet/sn-tools) or [Client for .Net](https://github.com/SenseNet/sn-client-dotnet)) - just build it, and you're good to go.
 In case of bigger components you may install them in a web application, build a custom library and try it out in your environment.